 Electrodeposition of Aluminium Alloys.
 R. D. Blue and F. C. Mathers (Trans.
 Electrochem.
-Soc., 1936, 69, 529-533; discussion, 533-534).-Sce Met.
+Soc., 1936, 69, 529-533; discussion, 533-534).-See Mct.
 Abs., this vol., p.
 208.-S. G.

 On the Critical Current Density in the Deposition of Chromium.
 N. D. Biriukoff (Korrosion u.
 Metallschutz, 1936, 12, (7), 165-171).-In the electrodeposition of chromium from chromic acid baths there is a critical current density below which no deposition occurs; this critical value is increased with rise in temperature owing to the greater rapidity with which the chromous oxide layer on the cathode is reoxidized.
-Addition of potassium dichromate, potassium bisulphate, potassium sulphate, chromic sulphate, sulphuric acid, or chromic hydroxide has no effect on the critical current density at any temperature, but lead chromate reduces it and chromic biling aqueous chromic acid with chromic hydroxide.
-In all cases a steep increase in critical current density occurs if the solution is heated above 25°-27° C.-A. R. P.
+Addition of potassium dichromate, potassium bisulphate, potassium sulphate, chromic sulphate, sulphuric acid, or chromic hydroxide has no effect on the critical current density at any temperature, but lead chromate reduces it and chromic chromate increases it rapidly if this is produced by nelting chromic acid or by boiling aqueous chromic acid with chromic hydroxide.
+In all cases a steep increase in critical current density occurs if the solution is heated above 25° - 27° C.-A. R. P.